How to Get a Locksmith License in New Jersey

 Last updated: March 2, 2026

 New Jersey is a densely populated state with high property values and strong commuter-market demand, making it an excellent place to start a career as a locksmith.
 Licensing in New Jersey is overseen by the New Jersey State Police.
-The process requires 0 hours of pre-license education and costs between $500 and $1,400 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the No state exam required (administered by New Jersey State Police) with a score of at least 70%.

-New Jersey requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New Jersey does not require any pre-license education hours.
 Budget between $500 and $1,400 for the total licensing process, including education, application, and exam fees.
 Most aspiring locksmiths complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Reciprocity: